-A wide ranging review of strategy will be conducted in the autumn of 2018.
+A wide ranging review of strategy will be conducted in the first part of 2018/19.

 Performance Standards

 The Fund measures its performance against a number of pre-determined standards with performance information being supplied to both CIPFA and the Scottish Government as part of an annual review across all Councils.